 Recommendations and Considerations for Electronic Filing Systems for Unemployment Insurance Employer Wage and Tax Reporting

-It is well documented that state workforce agency core computer systems are aging and increasingly difficult to maintain.
-States are in a period of sweeping change in electronic filing systems for employer Unemployment Insurance (UI) wage and contribution/tax reports.
+It is well documented that some state workforce agency core computer systems are aging and increasingly difficult to maintain.
+At present, some states are in a period of sweeping change in electronic filing systems for employer Unemployment Insurance (UI) wage and contribution/tax reports.
+Other states are waiting for their opportunity and paying close attention to those developing new systems before them.
 These next generation filing systems raise opportunities to expand e-filing and improve administrative efficiencies for state agencies and employers.

 The NPRC actively supports appropriate electronic filing and tax payment programs.
-We have worked extensively with state workforce/labor/UI agencies, the IRS and state revenue agencies, as well as organizations such as the National Association of State Workforce Agencies (NASWA) and the Federation of Tax Administrators (FTA) to develop standards for electronic filing that make it easier for everyone to improve existing systems and develop new systems.
+We have worked extensively with state workforce/labor/UI agencies, the IRS and state revenue agencies, as well as organizations such as the National Association of State Workforce Agencies (NASWA) and the Federation of Tax Administrators (FTA) to develop, improve and recommend standards for electronic filing that make it easier for everyone to improve existing systems and develop new systems.

 This document (download above) is intended to provide background information, best practices, and lessons learned related to UI electronic tax and wage reporting systems.
 It contains consensus recommendations for UI agency administrators, Information Technology (IT) leaders, system integrators and developers that will: